 If you have not heard, the Wolbachia Project by Singapore National Environment Agency (NEA) to release wolbachia-infected male mosquitoes to mate with female mosquitoes is one of the strategies to fight against the rising mosquito population in residential areas.
 The male wolbachia causes the female eggs not being able to hatch, effectively bringing down the mosquito population in the long term.

 Our local communities can work their part in fighting the rise of mosquitoes, playing a pivotal role as well.
 We must take care to not let mosquitoes breed in our own homes, and among common areas.

 Because of their notorious status as a house pest, people have created various perceptions about mosquitoes.
-Some of these are even passed on from generation to generation.
 One of the more popular myths surrounding mosquitoes include: A mosquito chooses who it bites!

-The answer is, there is a certain misconception that mosquitos choose who they want to bite.
+The answer is, there is a certain misconception that mosquitoes choose who they want to bite.
 Experts note that regardless of age, gender, blood chemistry, or food preference, mosquitoes will bite you.
-It’s just that in some cases, some people are more attractive to mosquitos than others.
+It’s just that in some cases, some people are more attractive to mosquitoes than others.

 These people are the ones who generate a lot of heat, like people who sweat and exhale more, for example, someone whom has just exercised.

 What makes you attractive to mosquitoes?
 Read some really useful answers to quell the myths surrounding getting bitten by mosquitoes here.